Ringold Formation: Stratigraphy

-The Ringold Formation represents sand and gravel placed by the Columbia River between 9 and 3 million years ago.
+The Ringold Formation represents sand and gravel placed by the Columbia River between around 8.5 and 3 million years ago.
 These deposits overlay cooled lava erupted as part of the Columbia River Basalt Group, a type of volcanic eruption known as flood basalts erupting from fissures across eastern Washington and Oregon that were unrelated to the Cascade Range.
 It is covered in places by deposits from the Missoula Floods.

 Regional uplift caused the Columbia to erode parts of the Ringold Formation.
-The White Bluffs on the Hanford Reach National Monument is a significant example of this.
+The White Bluffs on Hanford Reach National Monument are a significant example of this.

-Landslides
+Recent landslides

 Sand dunes on top of White Bluffs.
 The material in this small dune field is from a nearby landslide.

 Landslides along the Columbia River have increased in recent years due to irrigation around Basin City and Othello.
 Irrigation water enters and flows through the groundwater system toward the river easily through deposits left by the Missoula Floods.
 This destabilizes Ringold Formation features like the White Bluffs, causing the landslides.
 Landslides did not occur frequently before 1960.
 Rapid changes in river flow caused by the Priest Rapids Dam upstream may also contribute to slope destabilization.

 The largest landslide in the White Bluffs portion of the formation is adjacent to Locke Island.
 This complex, initiated in the 1970s, has rerouted the Columbia River.
 As a result of the change, critical salmon spawning habitat has been destroyed.
 The landslide restricts the flow of the river on the east side of the river and as a result, large portions of Locke Island are being removed by the Columbia River.
 Movement of this landslide is ongoing, but the primary factor behind the continued movement is destabilization by the Columbia River eroding the fallen material.
 Blown sand from this landslide is the primary source material for sand dunes atop the bluffs near the island.

 The Locke Island slide is the northernmost slide along the White Bluffs.
 There are at least five other major slides into the Columbia River, with the southernmost one being across the river from Pacific Northwest National Laboratory in north Richland, which occurred in 2008.
 At least one slide has occurred in nearby coulees.